How does a middle ear implant (MEI) work?

 These are temporary links to the Bone Conduction Hearing Device pages.
 We’ll decide where to add the links later.

-Not everyone will benefit from a BCHD.
-A BCHD works best if a person hears better via bone conduction than air conduction, although there are … Read more
+Not everyone will benefit from a bone conduction hearing device (BCHD).
+A BCHD works best if a person hears better via bone conduction than air … Read more

 An assessment is generally spread over a few visits to the Audiology clinic, for both adults and children.
 Initially patients will attend for a hearing … Read more